Vertical Farming - Indoor Agriculture

 designed to stimulate plant growth by emitting a light appropriate for

-photosynthesis.
+.
 Grow lights are used in applications where there is either

-no naturally occurring light, or where supplemental light is required.
+, or where supplemental light is required.
 For

 example, in the winter months when the available hours of daylight may be